14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 This is the recipe step mentioned earlier in the walkthrough.
 You’ll do two things here.

-Second, you’ll use step_() functions, which are used for preprocessing.
+Second, you’ll use step_() functions, which are for preprocessing.
 These are described in the comments below.

 my_rec <-